Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 CTA Copy: Sign Me Up, I Want to Join

 Headline: What If You Could [Blank]?

-No matter what lead magnet type you choose, you’ll be able to utilize this template to create email sign-up form copy that gets your audience to take action.
+No matter what lead magnet type you choose, use this template to create an email sign-up form copy that gets your audience to take action.

 Your headline should be concise but impactful.
 Your description, however, should be one or two short sentences that describe what the lead magnet’s benefits are and what your audience will walk away with.
 That’s more important than pointing out the features of the lead magnet.
 (This is a good rule to remember for other types of copywriting, too!)

-As long as your CTA button copy describes what action your audience should take next and doesn’t say the overused word “Submit,” you’ll be set to go.
+As long as your CTA button copy describes what action your audience should take next and doesn’t include the overused word “Submit,” you’ll be set to go.

-If you decide to create a landing page for your lead magnet instead of a simple email sign-up form, you can use the same templates to create copy for it.
+If you decide to create a landing page for your lead magnet instead of a simple email sign-up form, you can use the same copy templates.

 If you have more room in the description, consider writing a bulleted list of what your audience will learn and gain from the knowledge you’re sharing through the lead magnet.